- Documentation

 host name of the machine Prolog is running on.
 Using the PL_get_*()

-functions, the code becomes:
+and PL_put_*() functions, the code becomes:

 Using PL_unify_atom_chars(), this becomes:

-foreign_t pl_hostname(term_t name) { char buf[100]; if ( gethostname(buf, sizeof buf) ) return PL_unify_atom_chars(name, buf); PL_fail; }
+if ( gethostname(buf, sizeof buf) )

 Note that unification functions that perform multiple bindings may leave part of the bindings in case of failure.
 See PL_unify() for details.

-- int PL_unify(term_t ?t1, term_t ?t2)
+- bool PL_unify(term_t ?t1, term_t ?t2)

 - Unify two Prolog terms and return

-on success.
-PL_unify() does not evaluate attributed variables (see section 8.1), it merely schedules the goals associated with the attributes to be executed after the foreign predicate succeeds.216Goal associated with attributes may be non-deterministic, which we cannot handle from a callback.
+TRUEon success.
+PL_unify() does not evaluate attributed variables (see section 8.1), it merely schedules the goals associated with the attributes to be executed after the foreign predicate succeeds.221Goal associated with attributes may be non-deterministic, which we cannot handle from a callback.
 A callback could also result in deeply nested mutual recursion between C and Prolog and eventually trigger a C stack overflow.Care is needed if PL_unify() returns

-- int PL_unify_atom(term_t ?t, atom_t a)
+FALSEundoes all bindings when that frame is closed. - bool PL_unify_atom(term_t ?t, atom_t a)

 - Unify t with the atom a and return non-zero on success.

-- int PL_unify_bool(term_t ?t, int a)
+- bool PL_unify_bool(term_t ?t, int a)

 - Unify t with either